-Coral reef condition of Manado Bay was assessed using Line Intercept Transect (LIT) method [26].
-Transect lines, as long as 50m, were set at the depth of three, five and ten meters from zero tide level.
+Coral reef condition of Manado bay was assessed using Line Intercept Transect (LIT) method [26].
+Transect lines, as long as 50 m, were set at the depth of 3, 5 and 10 M from 0 tide level.
 Each coral colony passed by the transect line was recorded the lifeform.
 The transitional point of each lifeform was also recorded.
-Length of each lifeform was taken as difference between the transitional points of each lifeform [27].
+Length of each lifeform was taken as difference between the transitional points of each lifeform.
+Species identification used Veron [27].